 So why do I think being a female in the financial services business is an advantage?
 One, you certainly stand out in a crowd.
 Our industry is still dominated by men and I considered my femaleness to be an advantage.

-In a competitive situation — and I have had many — I had something the guys didn’t have: a sense of empathy.
+In a competitive situation — and I have had many — I had something many of my male competitors didn’t have: that innate sense of empathy that most women possess.
+After all, we are nurturers by nature, and that certainly bodes well when meeting with prospects.

 The financial services business is really just a people business.
 It’s not a stock or bond or managed money business.
 There are always real people sitting on the other side of the table who are making a decision to entrust you with their life’s work and their hard-earned savings.